mirstuk/javascript-cardio-session-3/README.md

 Pass in a number to loop up to and add all of the prime numbers.
 A prime number is a whole number greater than 1 whose only factors are 1 and itself

 ex. sumAllPrimes(10) == 17

+### CHALLENGE 3: SEEK & DESTROY

+Remove from the array whatever is in the following arguments.
+Return the leftover numbers in an array

+ex. seekAndDestroy([2, 3, 4, 6, 6, 'hello'], 2, 6) == [3, 4, 'hello']